 word-forming element meaning "miniature, minor," abstracted from miniature, with sense perhaps influenced by minimum.
 The vogue for mini- as a prefix in English word coinage dates from c.
 1960; minicam for "miniature camera" (1937) is an early use.

-1610s, "a number or set of things of one kind arranged in a line," from Latin series "row, chain, series, sequence, succession," from serere "to join, link, bind together, arrange, attach, put; join in speech, discuss," from PIE root *ser- (2) "to line up."
+1610s, "a number or set of things of one kind arranged in a line, a continued succession of similar things," also of events following in order, from Latin series "row, chain, series, sequence, succession," from serere "to join, link, bind together, arrange, attach, put; join in speech, discuss" (from PIE root *ser- (2) "to line up").
+The earlier word was serie "sequence of thoughts, discussion of a subject" (late 14c.).

-Meaning "set of printed works published consecutively" is from 1711.
-Meaning "set of radio or television programs with the same characters and themes" is attested from 1949.
-Baseball sense "set of games on consecutive days between the same teams" is from 1862.
+The meaning "set of printed works published consecutively and having something in common" is from 1711.
+The meaning "set of radio or television programs with the same characters and themes" is attested from 1949.
+The baseball sense of "set of games on consecutive days between the same teams" is from 1862.

 <a href="https://www.etymonline.com/word/mini-series">Etymology of mini-series by etymonline</a>